cryptobrig/vertstack/README.md

 ## Future Roadmap

-While the VERT Stack Template provides a robust foundation for many projects, here are some additional features we're working on implementing before achieving full production readiness.
-Feel free to submit a pull request. :)
+The VERT Stack Template includes advanced features that prepare it for a wide range of production scenarios.

+While these features address many common production requirements, users should still evaluate the template against their specific project needs, scale, and industry standards.
+The template provides a robust foundation that's closer to production-ready for many scenarios, but may require further customization for specific use cases or enterprise-level applications.

-Prioritized list for achieving full production readiness:
+Prioritized list for getting closer:

 1. **Security Enhancements**: Add security-focused linting rules and implement other security best practices.
 2. **Performance Optimization**: Set up code splitting and lazy loading for improved performance.